SovereignCloudStack/standards/Standards/scs-03XX-v1-standard-roles.md

 Using the alternative configurations would streamline Octavia's policies with the rest of the services and reduce complexity as well as ambiguity in the global role model of this standard.

 However, both of the alternative policy files that omit the Octavia-specific roles currently state "The [oslo_policy] `enforce_scope` and `enforce_new_defaults` must be `True`.".
-This would mean enabling the new defaults and scope-enforcing options that currently break compatibility with orchestration tooling like explained above.
+This would require the new defaults and scope-enforcing options.

 ### Key Manager Role Model